drakkan/sftpgo/docs/account.md

 If you want to use your existing accounts, you have these options:

 - you can import your users inside SFTPGo.
-Take a look at [sftpgo_api_cli](../examples/rest-api-cli#convert-users-from-other-stores "SFTPGo API CLI example"), it can convert and import users from Linux system users and Pure-FTPd/ProFTPD virtual users
+Take a look at [convert users](.../examples/convertusers) script, it can convert and import users from Linux system users and Pure-FTPd/ProFTPD virtual users
 - you can use an external authentication program